Stocks slide ahead of trade deal signing

 In Asia, Japan's Nikkei lost 0.5 percent, the Hang Seng in Hong Kong dropped 0.4 percent and China's Shanghai Composite gave up 0.5 percent.

-In Europe, London's FTSE added 0.2 percent, Germany's DAX slipped 0.1 percent and France's CAC was little changed.
+In Europe, London's FTSE added 0.1 percent, Germany's DAX slipped 0.2 percent and France's CAC was lower by 0.1 percent.

 STEVE MNUCHIN REVEALS WHEN TRUMP WILL LIFT CHINA TARIFFS